lmorg/murex/docs/commands/alter.md

         "Value": "moo"
     }

+`alter` also accepts JSON as a parameter for adding structured data:

+    config: -> [ shell ] -> [ prompt ] -> alter: /Example { "Foo": "Bar" }
+    {
+        "Data-Type": "block",
+        "Default": "{ out 'murex » ' }",
+        "Description": "Interactive shell prompt.",
+        "Example": {
+            "Foo": "Bar"
+        },
+        "Value": "{ out 'murex » ' }"
+    }

+However it is also data type aware so if they key you're updating holds a string (for example) then the JSON data a will be stored as a string:

+    » config: -> [ shell ] -> [ prompt ] -> alter: /Value { "Foo": "Bar" }
+    {
+        "Data-Type": "block",
+        "Default": "{ out 'murex » ' }",
+        "Description": "Interactive shell prompt.",
+        "Value": "{ \"Foo\": \"Bar\" }"
+    }

+Numbers will also follow the same transparent convertion treatment:

+    » tout json { "one": 1, "two": 2 } -> alter /two "3"
+    {
+        "one": 1,
+        "two": 3
+    }

-> Please note: `alter` did not change the shell prompt value held inside `config`
+> Please note: `alter` is not changing the value held inside `config` but
-> but instead took the STDOUT from `config`, altered a value and then passed that
+> instead took the STDOUT from `config`, altered a value and then passed that
-> new complete structure through it's STDOUT.'
+> new complete structure through it's STDOUT.
+>
+> If you require modifying a structure inside _murex_ config (such as http
+> headers) then you can use `config alter`.
+Read the config docs for reference.

 ### Detail